sairiinxw/cse15l-lab-reports/labReport5.md

 # Lab Report 3: Bugs and Commands

 ## Part 1: Debugging Scenario
-### Screenshot showing a symptom and a description of a guess of what the failure-inducing input it
+### Screenshot showing a symptom and a description of a guess of what the failure-inducing input i2
 Hello, I am trying to test my implementation of a linked list, but one of my tests is failing for the `add(int index, E data)` method.
 The symptom is that the size increments twice, instead of once.
 The failure-inducing input is when I use the `add` method with index 0 and data 12 to an empty list.
 Can I get some help debugging my code?
 ![Image](5BuggyCode.png)
 \